You've got questions? We've got answers!

 How does the admission process work?

 Invited students interested in receiving more information about the program indicate their interest in Seamless Admission on the online interest form found here.
 After a student officially indicates interest, Auburn University forwards the student’s application and educational information to Auburn University at Montgomery (AUM).
 In February, Seamless Admission sends, electronically and by regular mail, interested students more information about the program, including how to reserve a space in the program.
 Invited students are not officially accepted into the program until they have paid a confirmation deposit to reserve their space.
 Since spaces in this very popular program are limited, students are urged to submit their interest and reserve their space as early as possible.
 The confirmation deposit will be accepted until June 1 or until the program is full (whichever date comes first).

-If you do not meet the eligibility requirements to take classes on the Auburn Campus, there are other options for qualifying to take classes at Auburn.
-As a reminder, to automatically qualify to take classes on Auburn's campus, you must have a minimum score of 20 on the math portion of the ACT and min score of 18 on the English portion of the ACT OR a minimum score of 540 on the math portion of the SAT and minimum score of 450 on the English portion of the SAT (Seamless will take your best score for multiple tests).
+If you do not initially meet the eligibility requirements to take classes on the Auburn Campus, there are other options for qualifying to take classes at Auburn.
+As a reminder, to automatically qualify to take classes on Auburn's campus, you must have a minimum score of 20 on the math portion of the ACT and minimum score of 18 on the English portion of the ACT OR a minimum score of 540 on the math portion of the SAT and minimum score of 450 on the English portion of the SAT (Seamless will take your best score for multiple tests).
 If you do not meet these requirements, you may opt to take the Math Placement exam, take the residual ACT at AUM or to send updated ACT or SAT test scores to AUM for reevaluation.
-For more information regarding the Math Placement exam, contact Freida Warren at 334-244-3721 or via email at email@example.com
+For more information regarding the Math Placement exam, contact Freida Warren at 334-244-3721 or via email at firstname.lastname@example.org

 Where do I send my updated ACT or SAT test scores?